- Best overall: LastPass

 - Best for password sharing and collaboration: ManageEngine Password Manager Pro

 As organizations embrace hybrid and remote work models, the surge in online accounts supporting workflows has led to a growing challenge of managing numerous login credentials.
 This not only escalates the complexity of password management but also gives rise to potential security issues.

-The number of online accounts and passwords organizations have to deal with has surged in recent years.
-This has not only increased the burden of password management but also resulted in some password security issues.
-A single incident of compromised log-in credentials in one account can put an entire organization and even partner vendors at serious risk.
-To simplify the password management process and mitigate password-related breaches, organizations now resort to enterprise password managers.
+A single incident of compromise in one account can put an entire organization—and even partnering vendors—at serious risk.
+To simplify the password management process and mitigate password-related breaches, organizations leverage enterprise password managers.

 - Top enterprise password managers: Comparison table

 - Top enterprise password manager software

 - How to choose the best enterprise password manager for your business